-After initiating a fast-forward operation, do not perform any reads of the RX data FIFO, RX status FIFO, or the TX status FIFO until the RX\FFWD bit is cleared.
-Other resources can be accessed during this time (i.e., any registers and/or the TX data FIFO).
-After the fast-forward operation has completed and the RX\FFWD bit has been cleared, a wait time restriction must be observed before reading the TX or RX status FIFO's, as specified in Section 6.1.2, "Special Restrictions on Back-to-Back Read Cycles," on page 124.
+After initiating a fast-forward operation, do not perform any reads of the RX data FIFO until the RX\FFWD bit is cleared.
+Other resources can be accessed during this time (i.e., any registers and/or the other three FIFOs).
 Also note that the RX\FFWD will only fast-forward the RX data FIFO, not the RX status FIFO.